code-troopers/android-betterpickers/README.md

 ![BetterPickers Feature Graphic][5]

-DialogFragments modeled after the 4.2 Alarm Clock TimePicker to improve UX for picking time, date, and numbers.
+DialogFragments modeled after the AOSP Clock and Calendar apps to improve UX for picking time, date, numbers, and other things.

 Try out the sample application on [Google Play][6].